 “Bill and Melinda Gates are living proof of the power of the ONE Thing.”

-The authors tell a story of how Bill Gates started with one passion in high school; the computer, developed one skill, computer programming and ended up many years later doing one thing; saving human lives.
+The authors tell a story of how Bill Gates started with one passion in high school; the computer.
+He developed one skill, computer programming.
+He ended up many years later doing one thing; saving human lives.

 The one thing sits at the heart of success and is the starting point for achieving extraordinary results.